-During this episode of The Tip Share, RASI Director of Client Advisory Services, Brian McCaig, and Education & Training Manager, Brittany Ward dive into the Cash Flow Statement and discuss why and how, if used properly, it can be an incredibly valuable tool for your business.
-Restaurant owners and operators have become so accustomed to reviewing the Balance Sheet and P&L, but in the grid of focusing on all the aspects of the restaurant that need attention, the Cash Flow Statement often gets lost in the mix.
+Every restaurant operator should review the Cash Flow Statement on a regular basis.
+It can be an incredibly valuable tool for your business if used properly.
+Restaurant owners and operators have become accustomed to reviewing the Balance Sheet and P&L, but in the grid of focusing on all the aspects of the restaurant that need attention, the Cash Flow Statement often gets lost in the mix.

 Flattening The Cash Flow Curve:

 Restaurants are in a uniquely difficult situation when compared to other business segments.
-There are so many cash flow impacting events that make managing a bank account (most importantly keeping a bank account positive) extraordinarily difficult throughout the year.
+Many cash flow impacting events make managing a bank account (most importantly keeping a bank account positive) extraordinarily difficult throughout the year.

-Firstly, there are natural sales affecting trends that significantly affect your guest traffic-holiday sales, weather, back to school, and patio sales to name a few.
-Additionally, gift card sales have a hugely positive impact when you sell them but negatively impact cash when they are redeemed.
-As restaurant owners and operators have recently learned, a pandemic with government restrictions can test even the most successful of operations.
+Firstly, there are natural sales affecting trends that significantly affect your guest traffic-holiday sales, weather, back to school, and patio sales, to name a few.
+Additionally, gift card sales have a hugely positive impact when you sell them but negatively impact cash when redeemed.
+As restaurant owners and operators have recently learned, a pandemic with government restrictions can test even the most successful operations.

 • When am I paying off my loan?